Danthree Logo

 Definition UV Mapping

 UV mapping (or UV unwrapping) refers to the unwrapping of the 3D surface of a model in a flat 2D coordinate system.
 The letters U and V stand for the axis names of the texture surface (X / Y are already assigned in the model).
-Only through correct UV mapping do textures, normal maps, light maps, metalness map and other baked maps get their correct position - without distortions, overlaps or visible edges.
+Textures are only created through correct UV mapping, normal maps, light maps, metalness map and other baked maps get their correct position - without distortions, overlaps or visible edges.

 Why is clean UV mapping so important?